lrudzka/Time4Type/README.md

 # Time4Type
-Application for typing results of the football metches.
+Application for typing results of football metches.

 It is my final project on my programming bootcamp at CodersLab.